 Moving a card to “Done” is a satisfying moment, acknowledging the good work that has been accomplished: It acts as a form of positive reinforcement.
 By moving the tasks across the board, the Scrum team is also able to visualize if its efforts are bearing fruits: It is a practical progression-tracking device.

-On the other hand, once we become aware that we are making mistakes or acting in suboptimal ways, we become able to learn from it.
+On the other hand, once we become aware that we are making mistakes or acting in suboptimal ways, we are able to learn from it.

 When tied to a specific frame of reference, feedback helps us situate ourselves and gives us pointers on how to improve.